MetroWestDiveClub/mwdc/docs/meetings.md

 ## Upcoming Speakers and Topics

-- December: Eric Takakjian - Dangerous Shallows: in Search of Randall S Peffer the Ghost Ships of Cape Cod
+- December: Eric Takakjian, Randall S Peffer - Dangerous Shallows: in Search of the Ghost Ships of Cape Cod
 - January: Michael Leach: Sea of Cortez